python-trio/trio/docs/source/reference-io.rst

 async file I/O will always make their program faster.
 This is not true!
-If we just look at total throughput, then async file I/O might be faster, slower, or about the same, and it depends in a complicated way on things like your exact patterns of disk access how much RAM you have.
+If we just look at total throughput, then async file I/O might be faster, slower, or about the same, and it depends in a complicated way on things like your exact patterns of disk access, or how much RAM you have.
 The main motivation for async file I/O is not to improve throughput, but to **reduce the frequency of latency glitches.**

 To understand why, you need to know two things.

-First, right now no mainstream operating system offers a generic, reliable, native API for async file for filesystem operations, so we have to fake it by using threads (specifically, :func:`run_sync_in_worker_thread`).
+First, right now no mainstream operating system offers a generic, reliable, native API for async file or filesystem operations, so we have to fake it by using threads (specifically, :func:`run_sync_in_worker_thread`).
 This is cheap but isn't free: on a typical PC, dispatching to a worker thread adds something like ~100 µs